Episode 330

 What do you think the appropriate punishment would be?

-I mean, I should be put in jail for some time, but I do have a baby that's two months old, and that's a vital part of his life because he's going to be crawling soon.
+I mean I should be put in jail for some time but I do have a baby that's two months old and that's a vital part of his life because he's going to be crawling soon.

 He's going to have his first Halloween without me there already.
 He's going to

-start talking and he's growing out of all of his clothes that I got for him and stuff and I'm never gonna get to see him in those and I'm not gonna get to dress him and stuff like that.
+start talking and he's growing out of all of his clothes that I got for him and stuff and I'm never gonna get to see him in those and I'm not gonna get to dress him and stuff like that

-I don't know.
-I mean
+I don't know I mean

-I mean there's house arrest.
+I mean there's house arrest but

-Amanda suggested that as a mother, house arrest would be an appropriate form of punishment.
-Fortunately, a prosecutor and judge saw things a little differently.
+Amanda suggested that as a mother house arrest would be an appropriate form of punishment Fortunately, a prosecutor and judge saw things a little differently.

-I hate to keep beating this drum because Jesus Christ talk about female privilege, but yeah, that's what every baby needs.
+I hate to keep beating this drum because Jesus Christ, talk about female privilege, but yeah, that's what every baby needs.

 In the end, both Amanda and Sebastian accepted plea deals, but not the kind they wanted.